guilhermetog/tog_weather_client/README.md

 It's intend to present weather data in a clever and elegant way.
 It will be part of my interactive portifolio.
 It will be changed depending on demand.

 ## Code style
-If you're using any code style like xo, standard etc. That will help others while contributing to your project.
-Ex. -

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)